OpenFisca variables: naming guidelines

 • EBITDA (tax, unambiguous)

-• RSA (French, social benefit rather than cryptography, recognizable in context)
+• RSA (French social benefit rather than cryptography, recognisable in context)

 Bad naming